Small Groups: Never more than 10-16 travelers—guaranteed!

 Today we have a rare opportunity to experience daily life in the rural hills outside of Lovina, heading first to a local market in the bustling morning hours.
 While the southern half of the island specializes in rice production, citrus fruit orchards and cocoa and sugar plantations thrive here in the north, and we’re likely to find their produce on display in the simple stands here.

-From the market, we travel to the farming community of Tiga Wasa the way the locals do—by bemo, a van or minibus with bench seating and open windows or doors.
-A breezy ride brings us to the Tiga Wasa Village School (when school is in session), where we meet students and their teacher and perhaps witness a typical lesson.
+From the market, we travel by minivan to the farming community of Tiga Wasa to visit the Tiga Wasa Village School (when school is in session), where we meet students and their teacher and perhaps witness a typical lesson.

-Next, we see another side of everyday life when we meet with villagers in their home and have a chance to try fresh fruits that are grown nearby.
+Next, we see another side of everyday life when we meet with villagers in their home.
 We walk to a sugar plantation and then join a local family for a Home-Hosted Lunch.
 As we dine on a traditional Balinese meal, seasoned with regional herbs and spices, we can ask questions about their cultural practices, livelihoods, and any other points of curiosity.

 We round off our afternoon with a visit to a basket-weaving workshop, speaking with the female artisans and witnessing their craft in action.